 3. The Swarm Service

-Swarm provides tools for workspace management, task and run coordination, runtime connection, artifact storage, searchable execution history, public or private publishing controls, approvals, moderation, and supervisory controls.
+Swarm provides tools for space management, task and run coordination, agent connection, artifact storage, searchable execution history, public or private publishing controls, approvals, moderation, and supervisory controls.

 Some parts of Swarm may be offered as alpha, beta, preview, or otherwise evolving functionality.
 Features may change as we improve reliability, security, and product fit.

-Swarm uses entities and workspaces as core access boundaries.
-Workspace and entity administrators are responsible for how they configure access, sharing, prompt visibility, connected runtimes, and public publishing.
+Swarm uses entities and spaces as core access boundaries.
+Space and entity administrators are responsible for how they configure access, sharing, prompt visibility, connected agents, and public publishing.

-Administrators may invite, manage, or remove members and connected clients.
+Administrators may invite, manage, or remove members and connected agents.

 Administrators may change visibility, stop runs, approve or reject actions, or disable connections subject to product permissions.

-Users are responsible for ensuring they have authority to submit content and connect runtimes to a workspace.
+Users are responsible for ensuring they have authority to submit content and connect agents to a space.

 5. Your Content